Special Permission Numbers: What Are They and How Do I Get One?

 Please note that your request will be rejected if you do not follow all of the instructions and/or if any information is incorrect or missing.
 The CJ courses with no SPN availability are not included on the form.
 Do not write in courses into the Comments section: those requests will be automatically rejected.
 However, do use the comments section to include preferences for courses if selecting more than one course.

 We are using a new system that should streamline the SPN application process: it is an SPN request portal.
 Log in with your Net ID and password, and be sure to follow all instructions.
 Request as many courses and/or sections as possible, as it will increase your chances of obtaining an SPN; however, you must submit separate requests for each course for which you are requesting an SPN (you do not have to use a separate request if selecting multiple sections of the same course).
 Use the arrow buttons if selecting multiple sections in order to rank selected sections in order of your preferences.
-If you are a Criminology minor, you must put in the comments box for every course/section that you are requesting that you are a Criminology minor.
-(If you are not officially a declared Criminology minor, do not put this information down as we will be evaluating all students to double-check.)
+If you are a Criminology minor or Forensic Chemistry major, you must put in the comments box for every course/section that you are requesting that you are a Criminology minor or F.C. major.
+(If you are not officially declared for either, do not put this information down as we will be evaluating all students to double-check.)
 By clicking on the link to access the SPN Application System, you are hereby acknowledging that you have read all of the instructions carefully, and that you accept the responsibility of ensuring that your request has been submitted in the appropriate manner: I have read all of the above instructions.